zk/inky/README.md

 Copy bin/dev.sample to bin/dev, fill in appropriate env vars.
 Note that the env vars are only necessary if you're working on inky.
 If you're working on a sketch locally, only `$PORT` is required (provided by foreman).

+**Warning:** There's a nasty bug where foreman won't correctly kill java processes it starts **when foreman exits due to a child processes exiting** (this behavior doesn't manifest when you SIGINT foreman).
+You may need to manually kill previous processes manually.

 ## Testing